- Travel Tips

 - Fodor's Choice

 Mount 'n Beach Safaris.
-Mount 'n Beach Safaris operates tours to the Blue Mountains and minicoach tours around Sydney's northern beaches and to NSW's North and South Coast areas.
-The Blue Mountains 4WD Canyon and Wildlife Discovery tour provides opportunity to see koalas and kangaroos, have morning tea in the bush, see the highlights of the Blue Mountains, and have lunch at a historic pub.
+Mount 'n Beach Safaris operates tours to the Blue Mountains and minicoach tours around Sydney, including the northern beaches and to NSW's North and South Coast areas.
+The Blue Mountains 4WD Canyon and Wildlife Discovery (A$246), the company's most popular tour, provides opportunity to see koalas and kangaroos; have morning tea in the bush; see the highlights of the Blue Mountains; and have lunch at an historic hotel in the area.
 02/9439–3010. www.mountnbeachsafaris.com.au.

 City Sightseeing Sydney.
-This fleet of brighly colored double-decker buses (with open tops) operate have two routes: the Sydney route has 25 stops, and the Bondi and Bays has 10 stops.
+This fleet of brightly colored double-decker buses (with open tops) operate have two routes: the Sydney route has 25 stops, and the Bondi and Bays has 10 stops.
 Both trips take 90 minutes.
 Sydney trips depart Circular Quay at 8:30 am daily (last bus departs at 7:30 pm), the Bondi bus departs Eddy Avenue, Central Station at 9 am daily (last bus at 7:30 pm).
-02/9567–8400. www.citysightseeing.com.au.
+These days the operators are adding the Bondi and Bays trip at no extra charge—meaning the two trips will cost A$40 if taken in a 24-hour period, which is good value, and $60 if taken over a 48-hour period.
+02/9567–8400. www.theaustralianexplorer.com.au.

 Aboriginal Heritage Tour.
-The Aboriginal Heritage Tour (A$33) is a tour of the Royal Botanic Gardens' display of plants that were growing before Europeans arrived on Sydney's shores in 1788.
+The Aboriginal Heritage Tour (A$36.50) is a tour of the Royal Botanic Gardens' display of plants that were growing before Europeans arrived on Sydney's shores in 1788.
 The tour, which operates Friday at 10 am (1½ hours duration) is led by an Aboriginal guide who explains the plants and their uses, and Aboriginal bush foods.
-02/9231–8134. www.rbgsyd.nsw.gov.au.
+02/9231–8134 or 02/9231–8111. www.rbgsyd.nsw.gov.au.

 Bass and Flinders Cruises.
-You can go whale-watching from Sydney Harbour with Bass and Flinders Cruises and Captain Cook Cruises.
+You can go whale-watching from Sydney Harbour with Bass and Flinders Cruise.
 Boats leave from mid-May to early December, venturing a few miles outside Sydney Heads.
+The two-hour cruise (A$60) aboard fast boat "Totally Wild" takes just 27 passengers; the half-day photo safari cruise (A$199) is limited to 20 keen amateur photographers.
 02/9583–1199. www.whalewatchingsydney.net.

 BridgeClimb.
-BridgeClimb is a unique tour that affords the ultimate view of the harbor and city center from Sydney Harbour Bridge.
-The hugely popular tours take 3½ hours and cost from A$198 per person.
+This unique tour affords the ultimate view of the harbor and city center from Sydney Harbour Bridge.
+The hugely popular tours take 3½ hours and cost A$198 per person (night climb); the day climb is A$235 and the dawn climb (with limited numbers) is A$308.
 Another option is the Discovery Climb, which takes climbers within the bridge's structure on their way to the top.
+Prices are higher during the peak season from December 25-January 14 inclusive.
 Tours depart from 5 Cumberland Street, The Rocks.
 02/8274–7777. www.bridgeclimb.com.

 Sydney By Boat

 Captain Cook Cruises.
-Captain Cook Cruises runs a number of good tours, but the best introduction to Sydney Harbour is Captain Cook's two-hour Coffee Cruise, which follows the southern shore to Watsons Bay, crosses to the north shore to explore Middle Harbour, and returns to Circular Quay.
+Captain Cook Cruises runs a number of good tours, but the best introduction to Sydney Harbour is Captain Cook's two-hour Coffee Cruise (A$39), which follows the southern shore to Watsons Bay, crosses to the north shore to explore Middle Harbour, and returns to Circular Quay.
+Other options include breakfast, lunch and dinner cruises, and the popular Hop-on-Hop-Off 'ferry service'; the latter can be bought as a 24-hour (A$39) or 3-day pass (A$99) and includes eight stops around the harbor.
 02/9206–1111. www.captaincook.com.au/sydney.

 Darling Harbour Water Taxis.
 A fun, fast, but somewhat expensive way to get around is by water taxi.
 (Circular Quay to Manly, for example, costs A$160 for four people, and A$10 for each extra person.)
 One company, Aussie Water Taxis runs a taxi shuttle between Darling Harbour and the Opera House for A$15 one-way, A$25 return.
 Mini-tours of the harbor in these little yellow taxi boats begin at A$35 per person for 45 minutes.
 02/9211–7730. www.aussiewatertaxis.com.

 Manly Ferry.
 There is no finer introduction to the city than a trip aboard one of the commuter ferries that ply Sydney Harbour.
 The hub of the ferry system is Circular Quay, and ferries dock at the almost 30 wharves around the harbor between about 6 am and 11:30 pm.
 One of the most popular sightseeing trips is the Manly Ferry, a 30-minute journey from Circular Quay that provides glimpses of harborside mansions and the sandstone cliffs and bushland along the north shore.
-The one-way Manly Ferry fare is A$6.60, and the Manly Fast Ferry, operated by a private company, (www.manlyfastferry.com.au) costs A$8.50, although cheaper if a SmartCard is purchased.
+The one-way Manly Ferry fare is A$7.20, and the Manly Fast Ferry, operated by a private company (www.manlyfastferry.com.au), costs A$9.00, although cheaper if a SmartCard is purchased.
 13–1500. www.sydneyferries.info.

 Rocks Walking Tours.
 The Rocks Walking Tours introduce you to Sydney's first European settlement, with an emphasis on the buildings and personalities of the convict period.
 The 1½-hour tour costs A$32.
 Tours leave weekdays at 10:30, 12:30, and 2:30 (in January 10:30 and 2:30 only), and weekends at 11:30 and 2.
 23 Playfair St., The Rocks, Sydney, NSW, 2000.
 02/9247–6678. www.rockswalkingtours.com.au.